-Beekes, Wendy and Brown, Philip and Zhang, Qiyu (2012) Corporate governance and the informativeness of disclosures in Australia: A re-examination.
+Beekes, Wendy and Brown, Philip and Zhang, Qiyu (2014) Corporate governance and the informativeness of disclosures in Australia:a re-examination.
 Working Paper.
 Lancaster University, Lancaster.
 (Unpublished)Full text not available from this repository.

 Actions (login required)